Laikahheng/group-a-s2g1-handwritten-recognition-system/PMP-PLAN/Z-COMPANY ORGANIZATION.md

 Resposiblity:
 + Direct and oversee the organization's overall strategic direction.
-+ Manage the company's staff and organization's workflow.
++ Manage the company's staff and the organization's workflow.
 + Allocate the resources of the company.
 + Ensure the project meets the listed objectives.